Katpadi Assembly constituency

 Katpadi is a state assembly constituency in Vellore district in Tamil Nadu, India.
 Its State Assembly Constituency number is 40.
 It comprises portions of the Katpadi, Vellore, and Walajah taluks.
-It is a part of Arakkonam constituency for national elections to the Parliament of India.
-The constituency was formed in 1962 by separating Gudiyatham constituency.
+It is a part of Arakkonam Lok Sabha constituency for national elections to the Parliament of India.
+The constituency was formed in 1962 by separating Gudiyatham Assembly constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.